Search programs

 Choose your area of study

-Communications is a broad field, and while obtaining a general communications degree is possible, many students choose to align their studies with their career goals by selecting a specialization.
+Communications is a broad field, and while obtaining a general communications degree is possible, many students choose to align their studies with their career goals by selecting a concentration.

 To choose yours, evaluate your interests and the field’s projected growth.
 While some areas, like public relations and digital media, are expected to increase in demand over the next decade, other fields, like broadcast reporters and correspondents, are expected to decline.
 You can make an informed choice by researching which specialization aligns with your goals and the evolving industry demands.
 Opting for a profession with projected growth over the next decade ensures better career prospects.